EGRA:Toward Enhanced Behavior Graphs and Representation Alignment for Multimodal Recommendation

 where $S(\cdot)$ denotes cosine similarity; $e^B_u$ and $e^M_u$ are user $u$'s behavior and modality representation.

-$ \bullet$ \textbf{Epoch-Wise Dynamic Weighting}: To stabilize training and prevent premature dominance of the alignment loss, we start with a small alignment weight and gradually increase it over training epochs.
+$ \bullet$ \textbf{Epoch-Wise Dynamic Weighting}.
+To stabilize training and prevent premature dominance of the alignment loss, we start with a small alignment weight and gradually increase it over training epochs.
 The weight is eventually fixed after reaching a predefined upper bound.
-Formally, taking user $u$ in batch $B$ at the $p$-{th} epoch as an example, the alignment weight for user $u$ is defined as:

-where $\lambda_{min}$ and $\lambda_{max}$ denote the initial and stable epoch-wise alignment weights, respectively; $p$ is the current epoch and $P$ is the number of warm up epoch from which the epoch-wise weight remains fixed.
+Formally, taking user $u$ in batch $B$ at the $p$-{th} epoch as an example, the alignment weight for user $u$ is defined as: where $\lambda_{min}$ and $\lambda_{max}$ denote the initial and stable epoch-wise alignment weights, respectively; $p$ is the current epoch and $P$ is the number of warm up epoch from which the epoch-wise weight remains fixed.

 The total alignment weight assigned to user $u$ in batch $\mathcal{B}$ at epoch $p$ is defined as: